ABCWarrior/SOCS_Project/backend/readme.md

   - Delete Booking service
     - Add authentication
     - Could add email notification on booking deletion
-  - Request appointments service
+  - Request appointments service [Done for now]
     - Add authentication [Done]
     - Add option to confirm request for extra booking [Done]
     - Could add email notification on accept or reject request
+  - Need to add other members booking that you've accepted as part of your bookings

 3) Create private page accessible with code/URL
   - Create bookings logic for when logged out (api and database)
-    - create bookings collection
-    - create bookings api

 ## Issues
 - Issue when connecting to mongodb -> failure to connect [Fixed]